 But we will not be disturbed by the abandoned Rails and Cars

-Which is better than the cell and bar
+Which is far better than the cells and bars

 Someday we will buy a headstone